-3.4.1 Equipment
+4.1 Equipment

 Prior to each field sampling trip, the Crew Leader should ensure that all necessary sampling equipment is prepared for sampling.
-A list of equipment for sampling during the Spring Index Period is shown on page 41, and equipment for the Summer Index Period is listed on page 42.
+Equipment lists for sampling during the Spring and Summer Index Periods are provided in the back on this manual.